shaqiumeiying/MySite/README.md

 ## The Site

 ### Home
-The home page of my site. `LinkedIn`, `Github` and `Steam` link in the Navigation bar, and below is a link to my resume.
+The home page of my site. `LinkedIn`, `Github` and `Upwork` link in the Navigation bar, and below is a link to my resume.

 # ![Home](https://github.com/shaqiumeiying/MySite/blob/main/src/assets/readme/image.png)